|

 back to

-correspond to these symmetry transformations emulate this group
+these symmetry transformations emulate this group structure, albeit with

 transforms